neolectron/dotfiles/README.md

 # Philosophy

-We're not here to fap our brain on some complicated setup.
+We're not here to fap our brains on some complicated setup.

 The main argument is the simplicity of it, yet it's still elegant.